elishowk/django-webpush-demo/README.md

 # django-webpush-demo

-A demo django server using jazzband's django-push-notifications (https://github.com/jazzband/django-push-notifications), Django rest framework and web-push-libs modules standardizing Push API (https://github.com/web-push-libs).
+This is a django server using jazzband's django-push-notifications (https://github.com/jazzband/django-push-notifications), Django REST framework and Web-push-libs modules implementation of the Open Standard for Push API with VAPID (https://github.com/web-push-libs).

-It features a callback storing the user response when receiving the push notification.
+One nice features is the ability to store the user response when interactif with the call-to-actions of the Push notification; yep, did you know that a Push notification can display various CTAs ?

 It's compatible with any browser supporting native push notifications with the Push API and Service workers (https://developer.mozilla.org/fr/docs/Web/API/Push_API)

+## More important source-code is :

- * webpush.js and service-worker.js for the client-side.
+ * `webpush.js` and `service-worker.js`: the client-side code.
 Notifications are displayed with an default icon, two action buttons (OK, forget), and a click handler opening/focusing the browser on the URL carried by the notification data.
- * webpush/urls.py for the server's API
+ * `webpush/urls.py`: the server's API
- * webpush/management/commands/send_webpush.py for server's cron-job to send the pending notifications
+ * `webpush/management/commands/send_webpush.py`: server's cron-job to send the pending notifications

 ## How-to configure VAPID